Skip to Content

 How many people cook regularly at home these days?
 I don’t know the answer to this, but based on the pool of clients I have coached over the years, I would guess not many.

-Perhaps the best way to avoid gaining back all of the hard-earned fat loss is to eliminate the concept of the way you now eat as a “diet” and truly lean in to it as a sustainable lifestyle
+Perhaps the best way to avoid gaining back all of the hard-earned fat loss is to eliminate the concept of the way you now eat as a “diet” and lean in to it as a sustainable lifestyle

 The word “diet”, however, is quite ingrained in our culture and is often viewed as something you “get on”, lose the weight and then “get off “.